-A word about inflation ex policy.
+Inflation is a risk.
 We have seen the path of the oil price rising from 20 USD per barrel in 2001 to 147 USD per barrel in the summer of 2008 before falling below 50 USD again.
-Similar patterns are seen in coal, metals, ags, softs, energy.
+Similar patterns are seen in coal, metals, agricultural commodities, soft commodities, energy.
 Markets overshoot on both the upside and downside.
-The equilibrium price ex speculators, that it paid for by people who would like to burn the oil is probably in the 70-80 USD range.
+The equilibrium price ex speculators, that it paid for by people who would like to burn the oil is probably in the 60 - 70 USD range.
 At these prices, inflation does not decline as much as policy makers would hope.
 Alternative sources of energy are not commercial once development costs are included.
-US CPI inflation would probably settle at around 4% while PPI inflation might be slightly higher from 4-6%.
+US CPI inflation would probably settle at around 4% while PPI inflation might be slightly higher from 4 - 6%.
 These levels are not overly concerning but they are not low by any means.
 (As an aside, if inflation does increase, the need for pensions and endowments to meet their obligations will likely bring them back into the market for risky assets).
 All this assumes of course that in the course of fiscal reflation, banking bailouts and other extraordinary measures, governments do not debase their currencies.

 If currencies are debased, such as in banking bailouts or where fiscal deficits are funded by printing money, for example, inflation pressures will be exacerbated.
 The likely candidates where this scenario is likely can be found by an examination of public finances.
-This is a different analysis from looking at sovereign balance sheets.
+This is a different analysis from looking at public balance sheets.
 Developed countries with budget deficits will likely be in this group.
 They will likely face weakening currencies and inflationary pressures.
 This could lead to a vicious cycle of rising commodity prices and rising inflation.
-Currently this is a contrarian view.
-A little inflation, however, is a good thing.
-Deflationary recessions maintain and inflate the real value of debt.
+Where the public sector balance sheet is weak, quantitative easing is not feasible as it is highly inflationary.